Inspectors of the Joint Inspection Unit

 Since 1968, there have been 92 Inspectors, including 9 women.
 They have the broadest powers of investigation in all matters having a bearing on the efficiency of the services and the proper use of funds and, to these ends, may make on-the-spot inquiries and investigations.
 They are mandated to provide an independent view through inspections and evaluations aimed at improving management and methods and at achieving greater coordination between organizations.

-This picture shows the Inspectors at their Winter Session in January 2023.
+This picture shows the Inspectors in March 2025.